isaqb-org/glossary/README.md

 ## Contributors

 The initial version of this glossary has been contributed by [Gernot Starke](http://gernotstarke.de).
-Prior versions of an (German) glossary had been compiled and edited by Dr. Ulrich Becker, Phillip Ghadir, Dr. Carola Lilienthal and others.
+Prior versions of the (German) iSAQB glossary had been compiled and edited by Dr. Ulrich Becker, Wolfgang Fahl, Phillip Ghadir, Dr. Peter Hruschka, Dr. Carola Lilienthal, Martin Roesch and others.

-Currently the contens are maintained by volunteers from the [iSAQB e.V.](http://isaqb.org), a non-profit volunteer association - most of them are mentioned the contributors list of this repository.
+Currently the contens are maintained by volunteers from the [iSAQB e.V.](http://isaqb.org), a non-profit volunteer association - see the contributors list of this repository.

 #### How to Become Contributor